Reanimation (Lights & Motion album)

-Reanimation is the debut studio album by Swedish post-rock band Lights & Motion, led by musician and native born Christoffer Franzén.
+Reanimation is the debut studio album by Swedish post-rock musical project Lights & Motion, led by musician and native born Christoffer Franzén.
 It was released worldwide on January 16, 2013, through the American independent record label Deep Elm Records.
 The album was produced by Christoffer Franzén and recorded in Gothenburg during 2011 and 2012.
 The album contains thirteen tracks and has a total running time of 67 minutes.

 Background and recording

 Prior to recording Reanimation in 2011 and 2012, Franzén suffered from insomnia.
 This led to him spending time alone in a small studio in Gothenburg, experimenting with different ways of writing and recording music.
 Being self-taught in every aspect of his musicianship, he went through a long period of trial and error, trying to get a grasp on how to get what he heard in his head to come out of the speakers.

 After releasing a few demos online around 2011 and 2012, a buzz started to grow in the alternative and postrock scene, eventually garnering the attention of American independent record label Deep Elm Records, who later signed the band in 2012.

 The band started to work towards releasing their debut album in 2012, which came to be called Reanimation.

 Because of budget constraints, the album would be completely produced, engineered and mix by Franzén himself, stating that; "There is just this urge, this need to create and it takes on different shapes.
 I never know what I will end up with, and it's often very different from what I started out with.
 Sometimes I tell people that this album consists of my dreams...only I wasn't sleeping with they came to me, I just did my best to get them down on tape."